| CONDUCTING AIR TIGHT

 and verify coverage, its effective date, and the

+amount of coverage available.
 It is also advisable to require the investigator

 to list the employer/insurer as an additional